Myrmidons

-Ovid's myth of the repopulation of Aegina
+Mythology

 Hera, queen of the gods, sent a plague to kill all the human inhabitants of Aegina because the island was named for one of the lovers of Zeus.
 King Aeacus, a son of Zeus and the intended target of Hera along with his mother, prayed to his father for a means to repopulate the island.

 As the myrmekes (Ancient Greek: μύρμηκες, múrmēkes, singular: μύρμηξ, múrmēx), the ants of the island, were unaffected by the sickness, Zeus responded by transforming them into a race of men, the Myrmidons.
 They were as fierce and hardy as ants, and intensely loyal to their leader.

 After a time, Aeacus exiled his two sons, Peleus and Telamon, for murdering their half-brother, Phocus.
 Peleus went to Phthia and a group of Myrmidons followed him to Thessaly.
 Peleus's son, Achilles, brought them to Troy to fight in the Trojan War.
 They feature as the loyal followers of Achilles in most accounts of the Trojan War.

 Another tradition states that the Myrmidons had no such remarkable beginnings, but were merely the descendants of Myrmidon, a Thessalian nobleman, who married Peisidice, the daughter of Aeolus, king of Thessaly.
 Myrmidon was the father of Actor and Antiphus.
 As king of Phthia, Actor (or his son) invited Peleus to stay in Thessaly.

+According to Stephanus of Byzantium, Aegina was referred to as Myrmidonia (Μυρμιδονία), the "land of the Myrmidons", though the name is otherwise unattested.

+John Tzetzes reports three different versions of the origin of the Myrmidons.
+In the first version, when Aegina gave birth to Aeacus, he was alone on the island and unhappy.
+Because of this, he prayed to Zeus to change the ants on the island into men, and this happened.
+In the second version, Peleus had fled after murdering his brother Phocus.
+At this time, Aeacus, their father, prayed and the ants were transformed into men, who were then called Myrmidons.
+In the third version, it is said that after Peleus killed his brother and fled to Thessaly, where he had no army, he prayed to Zeus.
+In response, the ants were transformed into men, and they were called Myrmidons.

+The Molossian ruling dynasty claimed to be descended from mythological Molossus, one of the three sons of Neoptolemus, son of Achilles and Deidamia.
+Following the sack of Troy, Neoptolemus and his armies settled in Epirus where they joined with the local population.
+Molossus inherited the kingdom of Epirus after the death of Helenus, son of Priam and Hecuba of Troy, who had married his erstwhile sister-in-law Andromache after Neoptolemus's death.

+According to the ancient tradition the city of Byllis in Illyria was founded by the Myrmidons led by Neoptolemus, the son of Achilles.